 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-Shares of common stock that may be acquired by an individual or group within 60 days of May 19, 2022, pursuant to the exercise of options or warrants, are deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
-Percentage of ownership is based on 35,473,129 shares of common stock outstanding on May 19, 2022.
+Shares of common stock that may be acquired by an individual or group within 60 days of May 19, 2022, pursuant to the exercise of options or warrants, are deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage of ownership is based on 35,473,129 shares of common stock outstanding on May 19, 2022.